 #2.
 Mount Longonot National Park

 Rising from the floor of the Great Rift Valley like a monolith is the extinct volcano of Mount Longonot.
-A unique feature is a thick forest that lies within the crater of the mountain.
+A unique feature is a thick forest within the mountain’s crater.

 The crater rim also provides great scenic views across the beautiful Rift Valley to Lake Naivasha.
-Major wildlife attractions at Mount Longonot include buffaloes, elands, lions, leopards, bushbucks, common zebra, giraffe, and Grant’s gazelles making it one of the best national parks in Kenya.
+Major wildlife attractions at Mount Longonot include buffaloes, elands, lions, leopards, bushbucks, common zebras, giraffes, and Grant’s gazelles, making it one of the best national parks in Kenya.

-You can visit Mount Longonot National Park all year round, just remember to take some useful items like binoculars, a camera, a hat, sunscreen, sunglasses, a guidebook, drinking water, and any other picnic items.
-The park is accessible via tarmac road and is located 90km from Nairobi city.
+You can visit Mount Longonot National Park all year round.
+Remember to take valuable items like binoculars, a camera, a hat, sunscreen, sunglasses, a guidebook, drinking water, and other picnic items.
+The park is accessible via tarmac road and 90km from Nairobi city.

 Attractions